JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Captured the input file and added CLI wrapper and unit test boilerplate to the main.rs.
 Ready to start solving the puzzle.

+**10:46**

+Got a working implementation that solves the example correction.